ownleviathan/Full-Stack-Web-Dev/README.md

 # Udacity Full Stack Web Developer Project

-This repository contains the projects created for the certificatio program:
+This repository contains the projects created for the certification program:

 ## Projects
-1. Logs Project
+1. Logs Project : Solution thas used python (DB-API), Postgress and Flask